ataffanel/crazyflie2-stm-bootloader-rs/README.md

 Compiling and running requires rust, probe-run and flip-link.
 It is assumed that rust has been installed using [rustup](https://rustup.rs).

-On ubuntu the required dependencies can be installed with:
+On ubuntu/Debian/Raspberry pi OS the required dependencies can be installed with (openocd is only required to install udev rules for common jtag/swd probes):
 ```
-sudo apt install build-essential libusb-1.0-0-dev pkg-config
+sudo apt install build-essential libusb-1.0-0-dev pkg-config openocd
 ```

 On Mac and Windows no extra dependencies should be needed.